ox-vgg/wise/README.md

   <p>Use natural language to describe what you want to search for.</p>
   <img src="docs/assets/natural_language_search.png" width="700px">
   <p>
   WISE uses a language model to understand the meaning behind your query, allowing you to flexibly describe what you are looking for.
-Moreover, WISE uses a vision model to understand what's being depicted in an image (i.e. it searches by image content rather than metadata such as keywords, tags, or descriptions), so the images do not need to be manually tagged or labelled with text captions.
+Moreover, WISE uses a vision model to understand what's being depicted in an image/video (i.e. it searches on visual content rather than metadata such as keywords, tags, or descriptions), so the images do not need to be manually tagged or labelled with text captions.
   </p>
 </details>